-The third episode of Season 5, titled “What Jesus Said”, brings us back to Young Nucky’s first encounter with love.
-As he learns and reacts to this new idea, Adult Nucky in the 1930s, shows similar fondness to a platonic friend that he admires almost to the point of idolizing.
-In the end, Nucky’s friendships and relationships may cause him bigger problems then he already has.
+The third episode of Season 5, titled “What Jesus Said,” brings us back to Young Nucky’s first encounter with love.
+As he learns and reacts to this new idea, Adult Nucky in the 1930s shows similar fondness to a platonic friend that he admires almost to the point of idolizing.
+In the end, Nucky’s friendships and relationships may cause him bigger problems than he already has.
 What will Nucky fight for in the end, if he has to point and choose one or the other?

 Nucky orders Doyle to collect some guys from a warehouse to be extra security for the place.
-He then tends to speaking with Sally Wheet in Cuba, who tells him his Bacardi Rum partner is complaining about expenses, and he advises Sally that the Senator has backed out of any assistance he offered and returned to Washington DC, other then the small favor of setting up the meeting with the wheat moguls.
-But Nucky has one card left up his leave, he says he has a very interested man coming down from Boston to discuss the liquor business.
-While listening to “Happy days are here again” over the radio, in hopes that better days are coming, Nucky receives a letter from a “Nellie Bly, The Pirate Sea, In Route to Cathaway”.
+He then speaks with Sally Wheet in Cuba who tells him his Bacardi Rum partner is complaining about expenses, and he advises Sally that the Senator has backed out of any assistance he offered and returned to Washington DC.
+The Senators only help was the small favor of setting up the meeting with the wheat moguls.
+But Nucky has one card left up his sleeve, and he says he has a very interested man coming down from Boston to discuss the liquor business.
+While listening to “Happy days are here again” over the radio, in hopes that better days are coming, Nucky receives a letter from a “Nellie Bly, The Pirate Sea, In Route to Cathaway.”
 Nellie Bly was the pen name of a journalist who traveled the world in 72 days and wrote about it.
 Being that she passed away in 1922, it can only mean that this person is someone else.
 Could it be someone from past seasons who is traveling the world?
-We didn’t find out this episode, we will just have to wait…
+We didn’t find out this episode.
+We will just have to wait.

 The Boston man is, of course, the Kennedy that Nucky met at that meeting with the Wheat moguls.
-If your remember, Nucky was awfully jealous of how the man was wealthy and took no part in any illegal matters.
+If you remember, Nucky was jealous of how the man was wealthy and took no part in any illegal matters.
 In other words, he didn’t have to worry about gangsters like Lucky Luciano, Al Capone, or even getting caught up with the feds.
-This Kennedy is actually one of thee Kennedy’s.
+This Kennedy is one of the Kennedy’s.
 The father of nine children, most memorably the father of JFK.

 They then move on the Onyx club, which is no longer anything like what it was during Chalky’s day.
-Chalky had a very elegant establishment with women and men dressed in their best, come in to listen to singers like Daughter perform.
-Now, the club is more of a genteleman’s strip club.
+Chalky had a very elegant establishment with women and men dressed in their best come in to listen to singers like Daughter perform.
+Now, the club is more of a gentlemen’s strip club.

 In the upstairs private office, Joe and Nucky finally sit down to discuss terms.
-Nucky wants to partner with Joe, because Nucky could use his own connections to facilitate transactions but would need Joe’s connections for things he doesn’t have, like a good relationship with the Wheat moguls.
-Joe has been surveying everything under a critical eye and tells Nucky his bottom-line in deciding a partnership, would be to know Nucky’s motive for it all.
-Joe has 9 children and is hoping to establish a legacy.
-“It takes just one generation,” he says, of a bloodline establishing wealth.
-So, he hopes to make his family wealthy and to leave some sort of a legacy.
+Nucky wants to partner with Joe, because Nucky could use his own connects to facilitate transactions but would need Joe’s connections for things he doesn’t have, like a good relationship with the wheat moguls.
+Joe has been surveying everything with a critical eye and tells Nucky his bottom-line in deciding a partnership, would be to know Nucky’s motive for it all.
+Joe has nine children and is hoping to establish a legacy.
+“It takes just one generation,” he says, of a lineage building wealth.
+So, Joe hopes to make his family wealthy and to leave a legacy.
 (Which he does!)
-But Nucky, has no pictures of his step children or even his nephew, and although he mentioned them, Joe can’t figure out what it is that Nucky wants with more money.
+But Nucky has no pictures of his step children or even his nephew, and although he mentioned them, Joe can’t figure out what it is that Nucky wants with more money.

 Young Nucky’s experience with first love is both confusing and traumatizing.
-Young Nucky is no longer the young boy sweeping sand off the docks that could be missed for an hour, without anyone even noticing.
+Young Nucky is no longer the young boy sweeping sand off the docks that could be missed for an hour without anyone even noticing.
 He has real responsibilities on the boardwalk now.
-He helps people with their bags, he accompanies women with an umbrella to shield them from the sun, he does all the little deeds he is called to, for a few cents in tips.
-The new girl on vacation in Atlantic City, seems to be the teenage Mabel.
-Young Nucky can’t help but stare at her no matter where he is, doing his labor.
+He helps people with their bags, he accompanies women with an umbrella to shield them from the sun, Nucky does all the little deeds he is called to, for a few cents in tips.
+The new girl on vacation in Atlantic City seems to be the teenage Mabel.
+Young Nucky can’t help but stare at her no matter where he is doing his labor.

-Later Mabel, approaches Young Nucky and tells him how the biblical Enoch (his real name), lived for many years until he walked with God.
+Later, Mabel approaches Young Nucky and tells him how the biblical Enoch (his real name), lived for many years until he walked with God.
 There is a quick debate about the bible, since Nucky cannot make any logical sense of it, and Mabel then asks about his job.
-Which leads her to ask Nucky to kiss a horse for ten cents.
+This convo eventually leads her to ask Nucky to kiss a horse for ten cents.
 He waits till Mabel’s parents call for her return, before kissing the horse.
 It seems Nucky is truly the type of man to do anything for love.
 Is this a short lesson, in Nucky’s weakness for love?

 Young Nucky later receives a postcard from Mabel, that says that she returns to Atlantic City for vacation every summer.
 And, of course, that she would have let him kiss her instead of the horse.

-Chalky and Buck aka Ol’ Crazy show up to the house where the supposed safe is, which is the home of a young teenage girl and her mother.
-I Don’t know why I even considered that the safe may have actually belonged to Milton, being that he is out of his mind as it is and it doesn’t look like he has anything of his own.
+Chalky and Milton aka Buck aka Ol’ Crazy show up to the house where the supposed safe is, which is the home of a young teenage girl and her mother.
+I don’t know why I even considered that the safe might have belonged to Milton since he is out of his mind as it is and it doesn’t look like he has anything of his own.
 But as much as I like to call the guy a nut job, I can’t help but to be in awe at how incredibly intelligent and forward thinking he is.

-See Chalky, just wants to get this safe, get the money, and get out of this place.
-But this scared girl and her mother are weaving tales to buy themselves time and I imagine, to save their own lives.
+Chalky just wants to get this safe, get the money, and get out of this place.
+But this scared girl and her mother are weaving tales to buy themselves time, and I imagine, to save their own lives.
 These two men that showed up to rob the place may try to kill them.
-At first the girl is by herself and says she’s the only one in the house.
-But when she answers questions, she always responds with “WE”.
-Milton catches on to this and asks who is this “WE”, if you’re alone.
+At first, the girl is by herself and says she’s the only one in the house.
+But when she answers questions, she always responds with “WE.”
+Milton catches on to this and asks who is this “WE,” if you’re alone.
 Then her mother appears.
 So, they say that they don’t have a safe.
-And after a back and forth, Milton retells in details of the night he carried ice to their basement, during a party, and didn’t even get a tip from the girls father.
+And after a back and forth, Milton retells in details of the night he carried ice to their basement, during a party, and didn’t even get a tip from the girl’s father.
 But, he had seen silver trays stacked with food and a safe in the basement.

-Then they bring out this little miniature safe and he says this can’t be it because, the safe was huge.
+Then they bring out this little miniature safe, and he says this can’t be it because the safe was huge.
 Ol’ Crazy doesn’t come out with these rebuttals right away.
 He rocks himself and points the gun at the women, screaming at them, looking around like a maniac, before returning to a steady tone.
-He can’t work a phone, not because he can’t dial, but because he won’t use the phone and he can’t wrap his head around how the voices come out the piece of plastic.
+He can’t work a phone, not because he can’t dial, but because he won’t use the phone.
+He can’t wrap his head around how the voices come out the piece of plastic.
 What’s funny is that he references God and Jesus in some of his ramblings, while he is trying to rob these people.
 I don’t call him Ol’ crazy for nothing.

-But it isn’t till he starts taking a interest in the young girl and wanting her to change into her homecoming dress in front of everyone, that Chalky gets sick of the nonsense.
-He won’t deal with none of that, especially since he had a young daughter once.
+But it isn’t till he starts taking an interest in the young girl and wanting her to change into her homecoming dress in front of everyone, that Chalky gets sick of the nonsense.
+He won’t deal with any of that, especially since he had a young daughter once.
 The mother gives in and admits that the father left them and all they have left are war bonds and $9.
-Chalky ends up killing Ol’ Crazy when he won’t pull away his a gun from the young girls head.
+Chalky ends up killing Ol’ Crazy when he won’t pull away his gun from the young girl’s head.

 It was a very disappointing end for Ol’ Crazy.
 They spent a lot of time fleshing out how astute he was in this episode, only to have him die in the end.